-- Wearing the correct uniform at all times, unless the Principal has granted an exemption. - Looking after their uniform as appropriate. - Understanding and respecting why a school uniform is important to the school
+- Wearing the correct uniform at all times, unless the Principal has granted an exemption. - Looking after their uniform as appropriate. - Understanding and respecting why a school uniform is important to the school, e.g. school identity and community.

 Cost principles